 Personally for me, learning vocabulary is the most fun.
 I like learning new words and with Korean, you can infer the meaning of many words because they use some of the same syllables.
 For example:

 학원 = Private academy

 In these words, you will see “학” in all of them.
-It means learning/school.
+The hanja for this word means learning/school.
 So if you see it, you will know that the word probably has some relation to school or learning.

 In addition, verbs and adjectives bring on a whole ‘nother level as you will need to learn to conjugate them properly to communicate effectively.
 We’ll talk more about that below in the grammar section.

-If you’re more of a book and physical flashcard person, here are some good Korea vocab books I recommend:
+If you’re more of a book and physical flashcard person, here are some good Korean vocabulary books I recommend: